 - 1. It is the intent of the Specifications and Drawings to describe a complete Project to be constructed in accordance with the Contract Documents.
 Any labor, documentation, services, materials, or equipment that may reasonably be inferred from the Contract Documents or from prevailing custom or trade usage as being required to produce the intended result shall be provided whether or not specifically called for at no additional cost to the Owner. - 2.
 The Agreement shall be the governing document.
-Any contradictions between the Specifications and Agreement shall default to the Agreement unless specified by the Owner or Engineer. - B. The Project objectives include the following: - Excavation of shallow surface soils (0-1 feet bgs). - Management, transportation, and disposal of impacted materials to an appropriately permitted off-site facility. - Procurement and installation of in-situ biosparging equipment, piping, and appurtenances. - 4.
+Any contradictions between the Specifications and Agreement shall default to the Agreement unless specified by the Owner or Engineer. - B. The Project objectives include the following: - 1.
+Excavation of shallow surface soils (0-1 feet bgs). - 2.
+Management, transportation, and disposal of impacted materials to an appropriately permitted off-site facility. - 3.
+Procurement and installation of air injection well AIW-02. - 4.
+Procurement and installation of in-situ biosparging equipment, piping, and appurtenances. - 5.
 Surveying and Project Site restoration. - C. The Contractor shall have full responsibility for ensuring that all aspects of the Work are conducted in accordance with the requirements of the Contract Documents and in a manner consistent with industry standards for similar projects and all applicable Laws and Regulations.
 In these Specifications, certain potentially applicable Laws and Regulations have been identified.
 These are provided for information only.
-Neither the https://aecom.sharepoint.com/sites/AuburnGreenStreetRD/Shared Documents/General/504_95%RD_Report/Att2_Specs/01110 Summary of Work_95p.docx
+Neither the Owner nor the Engineer represents or warrants that such provided Laws and Regulations are exhaustive or complete.
+The Contractor shall conduct an independent review of the Laws and Regulations to identify any other requirements that may apply.